kumarsajith/kind-automation/README.md

 1. health.sh : This is to check the general health of the kubernetes cluster.
 2. metrics.sh: This script will query using promQL and create a csv file monitor.csv that will contain date-time-in millis, average http request, average cpu and average memory.
 Every time when the script run, the values will be appended to the csv file.
-3. app-health.sh: this is used to monitor the health of the foo and bar services.
+3. health-apps.sh: this is used to monitor the health of the foo and bar services.

 Pending:
 Need to send email alerts in case of health status failures.